marcopennekamp/lore/specification/specs.md

 ### Spec Declarations

 A **spec** is declared with the `spec` keyword, a string description, and a body.
-The body usually contains assertions.
+The body usually contains `should` and `should_not` assertions.
 If no assertions fail during the execution of the spec, the execution is successful.
 Importing or otherwise referring to specs within Lore code is impossible, as they must be executed using the VM's `test` and `bench` commands.

 By default, a spec will only be executed as a test.
 A spec can optionally be marked as a `@bench` to include it in the suite of benchmarks.
 If the spec makes no contribution to testing, the spec may be marked as `@bench_only` to include it in the suite of benchmarks, but exclude it from the suite of tests.